 You will only need to file a claim when you receive emergency services from non-plan providers.
 Sometimes these providers bill us directly.
 Check with the provider.
 If you need to file the claim, here is the process:

-Medical and hospital benefits

 In most cases, providers and facilities file claims for you.
-Physicians must file on the form CMS-1500, Health Insurance Claim Form.
-Your facility will file on the UB-04 form.
+Physicians must file on the Medical and hospital form CMS-1500, Health Insurance Claim Form.
+Your facility will file on the UB-04 benefits form.
 For claims questions and assistance, call us at 1-800-4HUMANA or 1-800-448-6262.
 When you must file a claim - such as for services you received outside the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show:

-- Covered member's name, date of birth, address, phone number and ID number - Name and address of the physician or facility that provided the service or supply - Dates you received the services or supplies - · Diagnosis - Type of each service or supply - · The charge for each service or supply - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) - Receipts, if you paid for your services

-Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

-Submit your claims to: Humana Health Plan, Inc.

-Attn: Claims Review P.O.
-Box 14601
+Bills and receipts should be itemized and show: • Covered member's name, date of birth, address, phone number and ID number • Name and address of the physician or facility that provided the service or supply Dates you received the services or supplies · Diagnosis • Type of each service or supply • The charge for each service or supply • A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN) · Receipts, if you paid for your services Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
+Humana Health Plan of Texas Submit your claims to: Attn: Claims Review P.O.
+Box 14603 Lexington, Kentucky 40512-4603 Submit your claims to: Humana Health Plan of Texas at the address listed above Prescription drugs and other supplies or services or call us at 1-800-4HUMANA or 1-800-448-6262.
+Deadline for filing your Send us all of the documents for your claim as soon as possible.
+You must submit the claim claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
+We will notify you of our decision within 30 days after we receive your post-service Post-service claims claim.
+If matters beyond our control require an extension of time, we may take up to an procedures additional 15 days for review and we will notify you before the expiration of the original 30-day period.

-Lexington, Kentucky 40512-4601

-Prescription drugs and other supplies or services

-Submit your claims to: Humana Health Plan, Inc. at the address listed above or call us at 1-800-4HUMANA or 1-800-448-6262.

-Deadline for filing your claim

-Send us all of the documents for your claim as soon as possible.
-You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.

-Post-service claims procedures

-We will notify you of our decision within 30 days after we receive your post-service claim.
-If matters beyond our control require an extension of time, we may take up to an additional 15 days for review and we will notify you before the expiration of the original 30-day period.
 Our notice will include the circumstances underlying the request for the extension and the date when a decision is expected.
 If we need an extension because we have not received necessary information from you, our notice will describe the specific information required and we will allow you up to 60 days from the receipt of the notice to provide the information.
 If you do not agree with our initial decision, you may ask us to review it by following the disputed claims process detailed in Section 8 of this brochure.

-Authorized Representative